 Afterwards, pop around The Close and see the historic houses and buildings that make up the city.
 If it’s some food you’re after, reserve a table at The Pheasant for some tasty British grub.

-This historical town is absolutely teeming with history and is only a stone’s throw from Bomin Moor, too.
+This historical town is teeming with history and is only a stone’s throw from Bodmin Moor.

 Now, another pretty macabre spot to visit is Bodmin Jail, which was a notorious jail in the west of England during the 1800s.
 It’s said, that the jail is haunted by the ghosts of previous prisoners, so make sure to stick with your group if you don’t fancy a fright Ha!